nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 CG2111A Engineering Principles and Practice II
 CG2271 Real-Time Operating Systems

-To get full details of the module, type 'get <module code>'
+To get full details of the module, type 'info <module code>'
 --------------------------------------------------------------------------------
 ```